pslu-mphil/Core-course-notes/README.md

 jupyter-book build book/
 ```

-The compiled HTML files can then be viewed by opening in `Core-course-notes/book/_build/html/index.html` in your browser.
+The compiled HTML files can then be viewed by opening `Core-course-notes/book/_build/html/index.html` in your browser.